cfpb/design-manual/page-components/modals.md

 ## Content guidelines

+### Heading
-Modal windows should have a clear headline at the top of the window.
-This headline should clearly state what is happening or what action a modal is prompting the user for.
-For instance, if a modal appears due to inactivity, the headline should clearly state the action that is about to take place due to that inactivity.
+Modal windows should have a clear heading at the top of the window.
+This heading should clearly state what is happening or what action a modal is prompting the user for.
+For instance, if a modal appears due to inactivity, the heading should clearly state the action that is about to take place due to that inactivity.

+### Supporting text
-Any copy underneath the headline should include clear instructions about what the user needs to do.
+Any copy underneath the heading should include clear instructions about what the user needs to do.

+### Form fields
 If form fields are included in a modal, they should follow standard [form field](/design-manual/page-components/form-fields.html) design guidelines.

 ## Style